steve-anunknown/Just-AI/README.md

 The k-nearest neighbour will be used so that the user, upon entering the data, will be presented with the k most similar cases.

-The estimation for the time of resultion and win rate will be predicted using the appropriate data from previous cases and by drawing some data regarding the current state of running cases.
-The software can be trained using linear regression and reinforced learning.
-Finally, the porposal of a new sentence will too be acquired using linear regression.
+The estimated time of resolution and win rate will be predicted using the appropriate data from previous cases and by drawing some data regarding the current state of running cases.
+The software can be trained using linear regression and reinforcement learning.
+Finally, the proposal of a new sentence will too be acquired using linear regression.

 ## Challenges